 And finally, a sunset shot:

-And even now I can’t seem to quite allow myself to tie a bow on the project: I’m currently working on a cutaway drawing of the aircraft which will be posted soon… Stay tuned!
+And even now I can’t seem to quite allow myself to tie a bow on the project: I’ve gone and drawn a cutaway diagram of the Rocketplane, too!